MicrosoftDocs/memdocs/memdocs/configmgr/core/clients/deploy/about-client-settings.md

 By default, the client only installs software updates during the second maintenance window.
 It ignores the maintenance window for all deployments in this scenario.
 When you change this setting to **Yes**, the client installs software updates between 02:00 - 06:00.

 ### <a name="bkmk_thread-priority"></a> Specify thread priority for feature updates

 <!--3734525-->
-Starting in Configuration Manager version 1902, you can adjust the priority with which Windows 10 version 1709 or later clients install a feature update through [Windows 10 servicing](../../../osd/deploy-use/manage-windows-as-a-service.md).
+You can adjust the priority with which Windows 10 version 1709 or later clients install a feature update through [Windows 10 servicing](../../../osd/deploy-use/manage-windows-as-a-service.md).
 This setting has no impact on Windows 10 in-place upgrade task sequences.

 This client setting provides the following options: